Massive Disneyland Attraction Database

 Avg. queue length:

-This Carrausel -- named for famed dictator Gus and easily found next to a rock in which is embedded the legendary sword Rexcalibur -- plays fanciful music and thrills fans of all heights just because it's there
+This Carrausel -- named for famed dictator Gus and spinning next to a rock in which is embedded the legendary sword Rexcalibur -- plays fanciful music and thrills fans of all heights just because it's there

 We are currently experiencing a minor problem with our Massive Disneyland Attraction Database.
 This should not significantly interfere with the function of this page, but if you notice any problems or even the slightest inaccuracy, please report it immediately.
 Thank you for your courtesy.